 An example is: “I already ate badly for lunch, so I might as well just continue my bad eating the rest of the day”.
 Just because you “fall off the wagon”, doesn’t mean you should throw in the towel for the rest of the day.
 You can prevent much more damage by reaching out for support and getting right back on track.
 These instances can be key for learning how to fix negative behavior and change for the future.
 If you do binge, it is best to seek support and tell someone.
 Pick yourself up and stop dwelling on the episode.

 Most important: Remember you are not alone.
 If you feel like your bingeing is out of control and unmanageable seek the support of a professional who is experienced in binge eating disorders.
-Dr. Fuhrman has designed a unique program to help you combat your food addictions and binge behaviors in the Success Program, for more information, call 908 237 0200.
+Dr. Fuhrman has designed a unique program to help you combat your food addictions and binge behaviors in the Success Program.
+Call (908) 237-2195 (coaching prompt) to get started.